dmichaeljames/VCV_MIDI_Control/README.md

 # VCV_MIDI_Control

-Arduino code for creating a custom MIDI controller for use with VCVrack (or anything else, really).
+This project is for creating an Arduino-based MIDI controller for use with VCVrack.

+This specific use case makes use of the following hardware:

+* Arduino Leonardo R3
+* Up to 12 CD74HC4067 multiplexers
+* Up to 192 linear potentiometers (16 / multiplexer)

-This is specifically aimed at the Arduino Leonardo R3 as it can be used as a USB midi controller.
-There are other Arduinos that have the ATmega32u4 chipset, but the Leonardo gives you 12 analog inputs, allowing for up to 192 MIDI controls (and they're cheap online).
+I chose the Leonardo R3 as they can be used natively as USB MIDI devices; that being said, any Arduino with the ATmega32u4 chipset can be used.

-This project makes use of CD74HC4067 multiplexer/demultiplexers along with Waspinator's CD74HC4067 library (https://github.com/waspinator/CD74HC4067).
+Additionally, this project makes use of Waspinator's CD74HC4067 library (https://github.com/waspinator/CD74HC4067) to interface with the multiplexers.
+You could do it all by hand, but why reinvent the wheel?

-Have fun.
+Go make some music!